AndyVegas/phase-0/week-1/my-website-1-reflection.md

 ### What concepts were solidified in the challenge?
 Did you have any "aha" moments?
 What did you struggle with?

 6. Forking and cloning and [very basic] use of the Mac Terminal really worked for me during this assignment.
-I was in a flow of sorts.
+Until I got to the final project!
+I seem to be learning the most when I'm making mistakes, which is a good thing because I'm making alot of them!

 ### Did you find any resources on your own that helped you better understand a topic?
 If so, please list it.